Hoffman & Associates: Expansion

 In December 2018, the company acquired Seaboard Station in downtown Raleigh, North Carolina and is planning a redevelopment of the space valued at $300 million and will open in 2022.
 In 2019, Hoffman & Associates was selected as the development partner for GoTriangle's Raleigh Union Station Bus Facility project.
+In 2025, Hoffman was named as the lead developer on GoTriangle's Research Triangle Park's mixed-use transit center project.
+The Triangle Mobility Hub takes place on 19-acres and will be a multi-modal transit center with residential, commercial, and retail spaces included.
+In 2024, the project received a $25 million grant from the U.S. Department of Transportation.

+In June 2023, the company expanded into Charlotte, North Carolina and Richmond, Virginia.